 - For a given function, which arguments have been passed to it?
 And what did it return?

 - What are the queries running slow?

-- Insights on programming language events/gc
+- What are some insights on programming language events/gc?

 - Has that file been opened?